 If you pass easily, consider trying one level higher just in case to be sure.

-If you still have doubts, please give us a call so that we can help you assess your level over the phone, or just apply and we will suggest you a starting level based on the information you include on your application
+If you still have doubts, please give us a call so that we can help you assess your level over the phone, or just apply risk free and we will suggest you a starting level based on the information you include on your application